ZHCSOFT/Real-CUGAN/README.md

 Copy image files to `pending/` for further processing, support `.JPEG`, `.JPG`, `.PNG`, `.BMP` file format.
 Some png format related issue will be fixed in future

 Run `python run.py` following hints it prints

+Output files will be saved to `finish/` folder

 ## Environment required
 ```